 Annual Curriculum Development Stipend Competition

-Faculty at community colleges and minority-serving instituions are eligible to submit an application for a curriculum development stipend througha collaborative program with six National Resource Centers from across the country.
-The 2015 application is now closed, but please check back in October 2016 for information on the 2016 proposal application.
+Faculty at community colleges and minority-serving instituions are eligible to submit an application for a curriculum development stipend througha collaborative program with five National Resource Centers from across the country.
+The 2019 application is now open and administered by the Russian and East European Institute at Indiana University.

 Film and Lecture Series

 Working with Ohio State University faculty, graduate students, and CSEES' outreach coordinator, CSEES can assist in developing and organizing lectures and film series at campuses of other higher education institutions.
 Each year, CSEES collects available lecture topics from its associated faculty and graduate students and can work with an institution if a particular topic or theme is wanted.
 With its wide collection of East European and Eurasian films, CSEES can loan films to schools and offer lectures or presentations to facilitate a discussion of the film as well.
-If interested in establishing a film or lecture series, pleace contact the outreach coordinator of CSEES, Kathryn Metz, at firstname.lastname@example.org.
+If interested in establishing a film or lecture series, pleace email Alicia Baca (email@example.com).

 Career Development Information